amahabal/PySeqsee/_sources/api/controller.txt

                                (CodeletFamilyBat, 80, 0.2))

 Another customization is to use a non-default class for the coderack or the stream.
-This should in general not be required, and the default classes :py:class:`farg.coderack.Coderack` and :py:class:`farg.stream.Stream` should be adequate.
+This should in general not be required, and the default classes :py:class:`~farg.core.coderack.Coderack` and :py:class:`~farg.core.stream.Stream` should be adequate.
 But the customization is available if needed.
 No argument is passed to the constructor of these classes to create the coderack or the stream::